DingXiaoH/RepLKNet-pytorch/README.md

 The paper is now released on arXiv: https://arxiv.org/abs/2203.06717.

 Update: **all the pretrained models, ImageNet-1K models, and Cityscapes/ADE20K/COCO models have been released**.

-Will release a script to visualize the ERF in two days.
+Update: **released a script to visualize the ERF.
+To get the ERF of your own model, you only need to add a few lines of code!**

 If you find the paper or this repository helpful, please consider citing